stends2001/EpiBible/docs/04-R-fundamentals.md

 | (-) Inf | Positive or negative infinity       | `1/0`, `-1/0`           |
 | NaN     | Not a Number: undefined mathematics | `0/0`                   |

-When working with dates, it is very handy to convert what is normally read as text (so "2025-01-01") into Date because there is some additional functionality for resampling dates, and for plotting dates.
+When working with dates, it is very handy to convert what is normally read as text (so "2025-01-01") into Date because there is some additional functionality for plotting dates, for example.
 The others, so `NA`, `NULL`, `INF` and `NaN` often show something is going wrong in the process, so watch out for these!

 ## Converting between datatypes